mateussouzaweb/infralet/README.md

 install.infra # The install file for the module upgrade.infra # The upgrade file for the module variables.env # The environment variables used at install and upgrade this module.
-It also works a bucket to your secrets
+It also works as a bucket to your secrets
 ```

 You can write any shell script into these files to process your module.
 See the ``samples/`` folder to get a few examples.